MizukiBelhi/ExtendedUI/README.md

 ## Issues

 In the current release there are following issues:
-- Higher/Lower than 1920x1080 resolutions break the sysmenu (Still investigating)
-- Pressing the `Show Frame Area` button multiple times throws an error and breaks the menu (Fixed in next release)
-- Child frames currently don't get saved on the first run, for now please restart the client at least once before using.
+- On rare occasions child frames don't get saved on the first run, for now please restart the client at least once before using.
 (Still investigating)
-- Restoring Defaults breaks under certain conditions

 Please send me a private message in-game (Server: Klaipeda) or join our [Discord](https://discord.gg/0yyOKTr8o3OdJTxa) and message me `privately` on there.
 Alternatively, please open up a [issue](https://github.com/MizukiBelhi/ExtendedUI/issues).

 ## Installation

 ###~~ DO NOT DOWNLOAD THE SOURCE DIRECTLY OFF THE REPOSITORY IT WILL NOT WORK ~~
-###~~ THIS ADDON HAS ONLY BEEN TESTED WITH 1920x1080 RESOLUTION ANYTHING HIGHER OR LOWER MIGHT, AND CURRENTLY DOES BREAK IT ~~

 ExtendedUI requires [cwAPI](https://github.com/fiote/treeofsavior-addons) from [fiote](https://github.com/fiote/) to work!